joshuagrisham/samsung-galaxybook-extras/README.md

 - Support for hotkey handling
 - Keyboard backlight
-- Battery saver percent (stop charging battery at given percentage value)
+- Battery charge end threshold control (stop charging battery at given percentage value) implemented as a battery device extension
 - Start device automatically when opening lid
 - USB ports provide charging when device is turned off
 - Toggle to allow or block recording from the built-in camera and microphone